opendocsg/slw-judgments-backfill/2013_SGHC_130/report.md

  Total 3,800.00 2,241.

 52     The husband argues that the expenses are inflated and unreasonable, noting that the wife has altered her position over the course of the proceedings.
 Without producing an alternative list of expenses, he proposed to continue paying a monthly maintenance of S$2,000 for both the wife and the son.
-I pause to mention that there is no reason for the final maintenance order to be pegged to the interim maintenance order, which is usually calculated on a conservative basis: _Lee Bee Kim Jennifer v Lim Yew Khang Cecil_ [2005] SGHC 209 at [7].
+I pause to mention that there is no reason for the final maintenance order to be pegged to the interim maintenance order, which is usually calculated on a conservative basis: _Lee Bee Kim Jennifer v Lim Yew Khang Cecil_ <span class="citation">[2005] SGHC 209</span> at [7].

 53     Some of the expenses which the wife claimed for the son are on the high side.
 For example, the clothing, entertainment and grooming expenses seem higher than what an average boy of his age spends on such items.
 Having regard to the wife’s earning capacity and comparing this with the husband’s financial position, the husband should bear the entire burden of the son’s maintenance.
 Therefore, I order the husband to pay a monthly maintenance of S$1,800 for the son.